Family Ski Japan | A guide for families skiing in Japan

 6. Skiing in Japan: Cultural Etiquette

-- Onsen: Many resorts have hot springs.
+• Onsen: Many resorts have hot springs.
 Bathing is usually done naked, so prepare your family in advance.
-Some accommodation may provide private onsen times, or the option to wear bathers.
+Some accommodation may provide private onsen times, or the option to wear swimwear.
+Check onsen etiquette here.

-- Dining: Enjoy local delicacies like ramen and katsu curry, but many ski areas also cater to international tastes.
+• Dining: Enjoy local delicacies like ramen and katsu curry, but all well known family ski Japan areas also cater very well to international tastes.
+Eat out early to beat the crowds in busy resorts.

-- Cash: Although rapidly changing, many places outside of major cities are cash-based, so carry enough yen.
+• Cash: Although rapidly changing, many places outside of major cities are cash-based, and ATMs can sometimes be hard to find.
+So carry some yen to be on the safe side.

 7. Kids Ski Japan: Activities Beyond Skiing